wolfmanstout/talon-gaze-ocr/README.md

 - Click, select, or position caret adjacent to any text visible onscreen.
 - Tracks eye position as you speak to filter matches.
 - Offers disambiguation if multiple matches are present.
+- Applies fuzzy matching to one or more spoken words.
 - Works with or without an eye tracker (just expect slower processing and more disambiguation).
 - Matches homophones of recognized words (based on CSV in knausj).
 Also matches